 How To Avoid Fast Fashion

-The impact that fast fashion has on the world, the population, and the environment is shocking.
-There is no doubt that we must act now to alter our lifestyles and therefore the world.
+The impact that fast fashion has on the world, it’s population, and the natural environment and ecosystems that comprise it is shocking.
+There is no doubt that we must act now to alter our lifestyles and find better solutions to the problems we all face.
 But how?

-Most importantly, when striving for a better eco lifestyle, we must be educated and read about the issues that we face as a society.
-Knowing what companies are fast fashion and who to avoid is the first step towards making a difference.
+Most importantly, when striving for a better, lower impact lifestyle, we must be educated and learn about the issues that we face as a society.
+Knowing the brands that are built around a fast fashion model and who to avoid is the first step towards making a difference.

-It is also great to be aware of the fabric used in the products you are buying and where they are made.
-If you see something you like when shopping and are unaware of the ethics of the shop, take a look at the tags on the item of clothing.
-It will say where the product is made and with what fabric.
-This gives you clues to how eco friendly it is.
+It is also great to be aware of the kinds of fabric used in the products you are buying and (equally importantly) where they are made.
+If you see something you like when shopping but are unaware of the ethics of the shop or the story behind the scenes, take a look at the tags on the item of clothing.
+Often this will say where the product is made and with what fabric helping you piece together the clues in working out the ethical footprint of the item.

-Fast fashion is cheap, that is one of the reasons we like it and without knowing where to look, paying for sustainable clothing can soon add up.
+Fast fashion is intrinsically cheap, that is one of the reasons we like it and without knowing where to look, paying for a better kind of sustainable clothing can soon add up.

-You never know what you might find in a charity shop and I have discovered some amazing stuff, from wild snazzy prints to designer dresses.
-Also, when you are shopping in charity shops you are also helping the charity by giving them your money.
+You never know what you might find in a second hand store and I have discovered some amazing stuff, from wild snazzy prints to designer dresses.
+Also, when you are shopping in charity run stores in particular, you are also helping the charity in question by donating your money with your purchase.
 It is a win-win situation!

-So fast fashion is cheap.
-For most of us, buying a dress for a tenner seems a better bargain than a dress for fifty quid.
+So fast fashion has a low price tag.
+For most of us, buying a dress for ten bucks seems a better bargain than a dress for fifty.

 However, this isn’t true if the dress is fast fashion and falls apart after one use.
 Ethical fashion costs more than fast fashion but this is because it is better quality.
 The items you buy last longer and therefore are better value.